Government-Paid Paternity Leave

 MFF New Website Banners_Community and Workspace Support

-If you are a working father, you can take two weeks of Government-Paid Paternity Leave to spend time caring for your newborn and wife at home as she recovers from childbirth.
+If you’re a working father, you can take Government-Paid Paternity Leave (GPPL) to care for your newborn and support your wife as she recovers from childbirth.

-The Government-Paid Paternity Leave should be taken in a two-week block within 16 weeks from your child’s date of birth.
+By default, GPPL should be taken in a two- or four-week block within 16 weeks from your child's date of birth.
 If there is a mutual agreement between you and your employer, you can take the paternity leave flexibly, but should do so within 12 months from your child’s date of birth.

 2. You are lawfully married to the child's mother sometime between conception and birth.